9 Wild Moments from Winter Olympics History

-There have been a limited number of cases of cheating in the Winter Olympics (far fewer than in the Summer Olympics), but that doesn't mean it's totally eradicated.
-Just ask Ortun Enderlein.
+There have been a limited number of cases of cheating in the Winter Olympics (far fewer than in the Summer Olympics), but that doesn't mean it’s an impossibility.
+Just ask Ortrun Enderlein.

 Enderlein, the defending luge champion, and her two East German teammates aroused suspicion by showing up just before their runs and leaving the scene hastily after.
 Enderlein won gold and her teammates placed 3rd and 4th, but upon closer inspection, it was discovered that their sleds had been heated immediately before the races, which reduced friction with the ice and resulted in faster times.
 The three were disqualified and the East German Olympic Committee blamed the affair on a "capitalist revanchist plot.”

-English plasterer Michael Edwards traveled to Lake Placid, New York two years before the Calgary Olympics to fulfill his dreams of making the event as a downhill skier.
+English plasterer Michael Edwards traveled to Lake Placid, New York two years before the 1988 Calgary Olympics to fulfill his dream of making the event as a downhill skier.
 When money ran short, he decided to switch to ski jumping because it was significantly cheaper and there would be no competition at the national trials.
-Edwards became the first Olympic ski jumper in British history but was far below the standards of the rest of the field.
+Edwards became the first Olympic ski jumper in British history, but was far below the standards of the rest of the field.

 Edwards crashed at the World Championships the year before the '88 Games and was ridiculed by the international press, who dubbed him “Mr. Magoo” due to his thick-rimmed glasses and heavy frame.